nathanc7278/cs180-W25/Notes/Algorithm Paradigms.md

 `spanning tree` a tree that touches every vertex.
 To find a simple spanning tree, just do BFS.

-`minimum spanning tree (MST)` is a spanning tree with the smallest weights
+`minimum spanning tree (MST)` is a spanning tree with the smallest sum of weights

 `MST Theorem` there exists an edge `e_min`, that is the lowest weight between any two partitions within the graph for a MST.